mathews-davidb/the-global-pulse/README.md

 # the-global-pulse
-realtime dashboard using React and python
+Realtime dashboard using React and python

+creating a realtime dashboard using APIs to provide crypto, weather and news information to user

+APIs
+    crypto - CoinGecko